top of page

 • The drainage hole helps you figure out how much water to pour into the fill tube.
 When water flows out of the drainage hole, the reservoir is full.

-• The planter needs to be level.
-If you don't have level ground, you can use bricks, stones, or other materials to make the ground level.
+• The planter needs to be leveled.
+If you don't have level ground, you can use the 2x4 wood, bricks, stones, or other materials to make the planter level.

 Download the Instructions: